 Making sure you’ve hired the right people for the job is essential to every business.
 Not having qualified employees puts service capabilities, productivity, and other aspects of the company at risk.
-This is especially true when it comes to credentialing in the healthcare industry.
+This is especially true when it comes to the top six credentialing challenges in the healthcare industry.

 As the purpose of healthcare credentialing is to ensure that a care provider has the right qualifications for their position, letting them start prior to the completion of their credential verification can lead to multiple problems.
 Overworked hospitals may feel tempted to grant a new provider their privileges as soon as possible, but by doing so, they may be placing the care of their patients in the hands of someone who is not qualified.